dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 ### NodeJS

 To write our app and serve the web interface to the user, we're going to use NodeJS.
-This has a number of libraries and frameworks which will make this job very easy for us.
+This has a number of libraries and frameworks which will make the job very easy for us.

-I used Node version 6.3.1 to write this article, so I would urge you to use the same version or later if you can, as there are some language features that I'm using which may not be available in earlier versions of the framework.
+Node, version 6.3.1 was used to build the demo app for this article, so I would urge you to use the same version or later if you can, as there are some language features that I'm using which may not be available in earlier versions of the framework.

 You can [grab the 6.3.1 release](https://nodejs.org/en/download/releases/) from their website, or simply grab the [latest release](https://nodejs.org/en/download/) from their main downloads page.
 You can also use something like [NVM](https://github.com/creationix/nvm) if you want to mix and match your versions for different projects, which is something I can recommend doing.